katjacodes/northern-sonoma-CERT/README.md

     - This project uses **Google PageSpeed Insights** to optimize loading time.

 ## Testing
-Testing information can be found in separate [TESTING.md file](TESTING.md)
+Testing information can be found in a separate [TESTING.md file](TESTING.md).

 ## Deployment
 This project was developed using the [Gitpod](https://gitpod.io), committed to git, and pushed to GitHub using the Gitpod terminal.